How to Use Deep Learning to Identify Sufficient Conditions: A Case Study on Stanley's $e$-Positivity

 In many problems in mathematics, including positivity problems, we often know the target condition $Q$ and seek sufficient conditions $P$ that imply $Q$.
-An example is identifying which graphs are $e$-positivity \cite{stanley1995symmetric}\footnote{We have assumed that the reader is familiar with Stanley's chromatic symmetric functions.
-However, we give enough details about them in this footnote.
+An example is identifying which graphs are $e$-positivity \cite{stanley1995symmetric}\footnote{We give enough details about Stanley's chromatic symmetric functions in this footnote.
 Let $G$ be a graph and $\mathbb{Q}[[x_1,x_2,\dots ]]$ be the ring of power series in the countable commuting variables $\{x_1,x_2, \dots \}$.
 The \emph{chromatic symmetric function} of $G$ is $X_G=\sum_{\kappa} \prod_{v\in V(G)} x_{\kappa(v)}.$ This is a symmetric function.
 One of the well-known basis of the space of symmetric functions is the \emph{elementary} basis $\{e_\lambda: \lambda~ \text{is a partition}\}$, where for $\lambda=(\lambda_1,\dots, \lambda_k)$, A graph is said to be \emph{$e$-positive} if its chromatic symmetric function can be written as a nonnegative linear combination of the elements of the elementary basis.}.
 A complete classification of $e$-positive graphs is a very difficult problem and still open.
 Even for the family of incomparability graphs of $(3+1)$-free posets, conjectured by Stanley and Stembridge in 1993 \cite{stanley1993immanants}, after three decades in 2024, Hikita \cite{hikita2024proof} showed the conjecture is true.

 In this study, we present a general framework (see Figure \ref{fig: sc}) that uses machine learning and attribution techniques to guide mathematicians' intuition in finding sufficient conditions $P$ that imply a statement $Q$.
 This is achieved by modifying the classical loss functions.
 The core idea is that, given $Q$, we create a dataset of many possible conditions that might influence it.
 We then design deep learning models that impose a severe penalty on false positive predictions, with the goal of achieving a model with $100\%$ precision.
 Then we use Saliency Map analysis to identify conditions $Q$.
+Using this framework in the study of $e$-positive graphs, we observe that the $e$-positivity of graphs is more closely related to continuous graph invariants.
+Based on this, in Section \ref{sec:conjectures}, we present several conjectures that connect $e$-positivity to continuous invariants.